jose-Abel/re-former/README.md

 - git clone https://github.com/jose-Abel/re-former.git

+Following theodinproject.com guidelines, this project has 2 routes:

+/users/new
+/users/:id/edit

+So in order to test it, once the project is cloned, and the server running typing in the terminal from the root of the project the following command:

+rails server

+Go in the Browser to the localhost:3000 and add the endpoint /users/new to create a new user.

+Once a new user is created can go to the 2nd endpoint /users/:id/edit (in this case :id will be 1 since is the first user created) and can edit your previous created user.

 ## Run linters
 For the linters, this tests runs once you make a PR, if you have it in the respective folder.
 In order to have this tests, after cloning this project: